ramipril (Oral route)Pronunciation

 Check with your doctor if you have a fever, chills, or sore throat.
 These may be symptoms of an infection resulting from low white blood cells.

 Hyperkalemia (high potassium in the blood) may occur while you are using ramipril.
 Check with your doctor right away if you have the following symptoms: abdominal or stomach pain, confusion, difficulty with breathing, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, shortness of breath, or weakness or heaviness of the legs.
-Do not use supplements or salt substitutes containing potassium without first checking with your doctor.
+Ask your doctor before you use any medicine, supplement, or salt substitute that contains potassium.

 Make sure any doctor or dentist who treats you knows that you are using ramipril.
 You may need to stop using ramipril several days before having surgery or medical tests.